 - The Health Care Power of Attorney can avoid potential problems if a spouse or partner becomes incapacitated.
 It allows a spouse or partner to nominate their spouse, partner or someone they care about to make health care decisions on their behalf if they are incapacitated.
 This prevents potential problems where a spouse or partner may not be given access to his or her incapacitated spouse or partner.

 - A proper estate plan will ensure your assets are distributed to whom you want, when and how you want.

-- The Living Trust guarantees privacy, through avoidance of probate and its process of opening court records.
+- The Living Trust may protect privacy, through potentially avoiding the process of opening court records.
 This is beneficial for any same-sex spouses or partners who wish for their relationship, assets, and disposition wishes to remain confidential.

 - An estate plan allows you to nominate the person you want to care for and raise any surviving minor children.